 - Compensatory State.
 The physiological adjustments which occur in the respiratory and circulatory systems are adequate to provide defense against the effects of hypoxia.
 Factors such as environmental stress or prolonged exercise can produce certain decompensations.
 In general, in this stage there is an increase in pulse rate, respiratory minute volume, systolic blood pressure, and cardiac output.
 There is also an increase in fatigue, irritability, and headache, and a decrease in judgment.
 The individual has difficulty with simple tests requiring mental alertness or moderate muscular coordination.

 While everyone reacts differently, most pilots begin to notice their symptoms around 18,000 feet.
-Unfortunately, these pilots may have suffered impairments to judgement prior to recognizing their usual symptoms.
+Unfortunately, these pilots may have suffered impairments to judgment prior to recognizing their usual symptoms.

 - Disturbance Stage.
 In this stage, physiologic responses are inadequate to compensate for the oxygen deficiency, and hypoxia is evident.
 Subjective symptoms may include headache, fatigue, lassitude, somnolence, dizziness, “air-hunger“, and euphoria.
 At 20,000 feet, the period of useful consciousness is 15 to 20 minutes.
 In some cases, there are no subjective symptoms noticeable up to the time of unconsciousness.
 Objective findings include: